Officer of the Order of Australia

 The Order of Australia is the pre-eminent way Australians recognise the achievements and service of their fellow citizens.

-Except for Knights and Dames, nominations for awards in the General Division of the Order of Australia come directly from the community.
+Nominations for awards in the General Division of the Order of Australia come directly from the community.

 Once a nomination is submitted, the Australian Honours and Awards Secretariat at Government House in Canberra conducts further research and contacts referees.